coverclock/com-diag-diminuto/README.md

 not use GPIO hardware or the actual Linux ABI), but not work in later Linux-based platforms.
-The Line feature replaces Pin, uses the newer ioctl ABI, and necessarily has a different API (and similarly its unit test does not use any actual GPIO hardware).
+The Line feature replaces Pin, uses the newer ioctl ABI, and necessarily has a different API (and similarly its unit test does not use any actual GPIO hardware, although it does require that the ```/dev/gpiochip0``` device exist).
 The Line feature may not build on older Linux platforms if the required header file ```linux/gpio.h``` is missing.
 (The header file is present even on my Intel platforms that do not have any GPIO pins, it just doesn't work.)
 On the Raspberry Pi OS